 You should swirl a warmed bottle for about 30 seconds to remove potential hot spots.
 You MUST check the contents' warmth by putting a few drops on your inner wrist to ensure the temperature isn't too hot or too cold for your baby.
 The skin on your inner wrist is thin and sensitive to temperature.
 Milk warmed to body temperature will feel barely warm, not too warm, and definitely not hot.

 If your baby is exclusively bottle feeding, you may find yourself using a warmer every 2 or 3 hours.
 Having a simple, easy-to-use warmer with clear instructions can make it easier for you and other caregivers who may help you.
 We based our ease of use results on factors such as assembly out of the box, clear and specific instructions, quick set-up for each use, versatility, compatibility, portability, and useful elements like a water reservoir, timer, and auto shut-off.

 The top-scoring warmers in the ease of use metric include the Tommee Tippee 3-in-1 Advanced and the Chicco NatrualFit.
 Both are simple in terms of setup and use.
 They don't require much prep or maintenance, and the user interface is intuitive and helpful to most people.

 A warmer with an integrated or attached water reservoir, like those found in the Kiinde Kozii, Chicco NaturalFit, or Dr. Brown's Deluxe can save you time and effort.
 You don't need to add water with every use.
 Like the Boon Orb, Steam-based warmers require you to fill a small vial with a precise amount of water each time you use the unit.
-It's easy to spend almost as much time filling the vial as you do waiting for the bottle to warm, which can be a tedious process.
+It's easy to spend almost as much time filling the vial as you do waiting for the bottle to warm, which can be tedious.